Husaimawx/datalab/README.md

 # datalab

-In this directory are 15 programming puzzles, marked by difficulty and their restrictions alongside their solutions
+This repository contains 15 programming puzzles that manipulate bits using the following operators ```!  ̃ & ˆ | + << >>```.
+They are marked by difficulty and their restrictions alongside three different automatic testing programs to use to verify solutions.
+In addition, enclosed are my own verified solutions to each problem with explanations.

-All code written to solve the problems have the following restrictions Each "Expr" is an expression using ONLY the following:
+All code written to solve the problems have the following restrictions

+Each "Expr" is an expression using ONLY the following:
   1. Integer constants 0 through 255 (0xFF), inclusive.
 You are
       not allowed to use big constants such as 0xffffffff.
   2. Function arguments and local variables (no global variables).
   3. Unary integer operations ! ~
   4. Binary integer operations & ^ | + << >>

 Some of the problems restrict the set of allowed operators even further.

   It is forbidden to:
   1. Use any control constructs such as if, do, while, for, switch, etc.